andrewdbass/Jekyll-Mono/me/index.md

 Hi, my name is Andrew Bass.
 I'm a UI/UX designer who has spent the last year helping over a dozen startups scope out and design their MVPs.

-# What makes you different?
+# What makes me different?

 I believe that the best products are those that align their users needs with the business' goals.
 That's where the magic happens.